GeNeHetX/PACPaint_Neo/README.md

 Where:
 - `--temp_dir` is the directory where the temporary files will be stored.
 - `--wsi` is the path to the WSI.
 It accepts ".svs", ".ndpi" and ".qptiff" files.
 More formats can be added in the `extract_features.py` and `extract_tiles.py` files.
 - `--neo` is the path to the pretrained neoplasic detection model.
+The model is to be found in `src/models/model_neo.path`.
 <!-- - `--comp` is the path to the pretrained molecular subtype prediction model.
 This feature is not really working well-->
 - `--device` is the device to use for the prediction.
-It can be "cuda" or "cpu" if you don't have a GPU.
+It can be "cuda" or "cpu" if you don't have a GPU. default is "cuda".
 - `--batch_size` is the batch size to use for the prediction.
 - `--num_workers` is the number of workers to use for the prediction.
 If on Windows, it should be set to 0.
 - `--prefetch_factor` is the prefetch factor to use for the prediction.
 If on Windows, it should be set to `None`.